SemaPop: Semantic-Persona Conditioned and Controllable Population Synthesis: Related Work

 Traditional population synthesis methods primarily rely on constraint-driven or probabilistic formulations operating on structured survey data.
 Marginal-based approaches, such as IPF and its extensions such as IPU, generate synthetic populations by reweighting or scaling sample records to match externally provided demographic, household, or geographic marginals \citep{birkin1988synthesis,norman1999putting,beckman1996creating,ye2009methodology}.
 Combinatorial optimization (CO) methods instead formulate synthesis as a discrete selection problem, searching for an optimal combination of individuals that minimizes discrepancies with target constraints through heuristic algorithms such as simulated annealing or genetic optimization \citep{williamson1998estimation,voas2000evaluation,harland2012creating,barthelemy2013synthetic}.
 Probabilistic and graphical models including Bayesian, mixture-based, and copula-based formulations, explicitly estimate joint distributions by factorizing dependencies or separating marginal and dependence structures, enabling richer modeling of multi-attribute relationships than purely marginal-fitting methods \citep{pritchard2012advances,jeong2016copula,sun2018hierarchical}.
 Despite differences in formulation, these traditional approaches remain fundamentally constrained by observed data and predefined constraints, limiting their ability to generalize beyond historical distributions or support scenario-driven future population projection.

 Data-driven population synthesis has emerged as an alternative paradigm that learns latent distributions and dependency structures directly from individual-level survey data.
 Early works include Bayesian networks that explicitly model joint demographic and household distributions \citep{sun2015bayesian}.
 More recently, deep generative models such as variational autoencoders (VAEs) and generative adversarial networks (GANs), have been adapted from image generation to population and transportation applications, enabling flexible modeling of high-dimensional attribute spaces \citep{kingma2013auto,goodfellow2014generative,borysov2019generate,johnsen2022population}.
 Representative studies apply VAEs to capture latent preference mechanisms \citep{boquet2020variational,borysov2021introducing} and Wasserstein GANs to address challenges such as sampling bias and structural zeros in large-scale population synthesis \citep{garrido2020prediction,kim2023deep}.
-Hybrid approaches further combine deep generative models with copula-based dependence structures to improve spatial transferability \citep{jutras2024copula}.
-While these data-driven methods significantly enhance statistical realism and scalability, they primarily function as imputation-based frameworks that infer present population distributions from observed samples, and thus remain limited in representing semantic context or supporting scenario-driven future population projection.
+Hybrid approaches further extend data-driven population synthesis by integrating complementary modeling paradigms.
+For example, deep generative models have been combined with copula-based dependence structures to improve spatial transferability \citep{jutras2024copula}.
+Recent work incorporates LLMs with Bayesian networks to capture semantic relationships among socio-demographic attributes and enhance the feasibility of generated populations \citep{lim2026large}.

+Compared to traditional marginal-based approaches and CO methods, these data-driven models learn joint population distributions directly from real survey data, thereby improving statistical realism.
+While they significantly enhance realism and scalability, they predominantly operate as unconditional generation frameworks that aim to approximate the observed population distribution.
+As a result, the unconditional generation paradigm underlying these methods fundamentally precludes explicit control, limiting their applicability for scenario-driven or target-oriented population synthesis.